4irmann/ampache/README.md

    .htaccess # optional for e.g. https
    ```

+8. Manually install required external php and JavaScript components and libraries:

+   - download the  `ampache_x.x.x_all.zip`  archive from the original github Ampache project releases page.
+It has to be exactly the same version as the ampache-sermon-edition.
+E.g. for the ampache-sermon-edition-3.9.0 download https://github.com/ampache/ampache/releases/download/3.9.0/ampache-3.9.0_all.zip
+   - unpack the archive and upload the unpacked folders `lib/vendor` and `lib/component` completely to your ampache-sermon-edition ftp account `lib` folder.
+   - alternatively you can install these components and libraries by running composer as described in original ampache documentation.
+But this is only possible if you have ssh access to your web server.

-8. Just relaunch Ampache url in browser and thus all other necessary upgrade tasks will be handled by Ampache (e.g. database updates)
+9. Just relaunch Ampache url in browser and thus all other necessary upgrade tasks will be handled by Ampache (e.g. database updates)

 For further reading, see original Ampache installation hints in [Ampache Wiki](https://github.com/ampache/ampache/wiki/Installation)

-## Configuration via Web GUI
+## Recommend configuration via Ampache GUI

-TODO
+### Modules

+- disable all localplay modules
+- disable all plugins
+- disable all external catalog modules despite "local"

+### Catalogs

+- Add local catalog (e.g. to a media webfolder which stores your sermons)

+### Users

+- add a second admin user (e.g. for sermon uploads)

+### Server Config

+- streaming: playback:  chose web player or streaming
+- adjust to your needs

+## Maintenance

+Have a look at Other tools in Ampache GUI.
+Especially the clear cache function can be helpfull.

 ## License